 Expiry date is defined in the Food Regulations as the date after which the food, when kept in accordance with any storage conditions indicated on the label of that food, may not retain its normal nature and quality.
-The expiry date of any prepacked food should be shown in one of the following ways (Food Regulation no. 10-2 (a), (b) and (c)):
+The expiry date of any prepacked food should be shown in one of the following ways (Food Regulation Mo.
+10-2 (a), (b), (c) and (d):